Ananym/welcome-to-nexus/economy/crafting.md

 - Different paths advance at slightly different rates through the skills
 - Crafting during the game-hours of the day that match your totem will give you a (very) slight boost to crafting experience gain
 - [Kruna](economy/kruna.md) crafting bags exist to allow you to hold more materials at a time
+- Only 'successful' crafting attempts while manufacturing or refining actually grant crafting experience - so it is usually best to focus on the easiest options.

 ## Gathering

 ### Woodcutting

 Buy (many) axes from Splinter at 136/188 in the Wilderness and swing them at trees in a grove, such as the one in south of the Wilderness at 111/178.
 Clans will usually have their own grove for you to use.
-There's no way to speed this up or decrease axe break rate.
+There's no way to speed this up or decrease axe break rate besides increasing your woodcutting skill.
+Trees that have been alive longer will take longer to chop down, but are more likely to provide more wood.

 ### Mining